yjmade/datapipe/README.md

 sess=get_session()
 sess.run_in_celery("discount_sum",SourceItem.objects.all(),queue=QUEUE_NAME)
 ```
-###Explain
+###Explaination
 `SourceItem` is the input items, and the result will be put into `ResultItem`.
-Both of them are django Model with only a integer field name as number.
+Both of them are django Model with only an integer field named `number`.

 It's equivalent to this following code